 This is an excerpt from the "future outlook" section of my thesis, titled "Reproducible Data Analysis in Drug Discovery with Scientific Workflows and the Semantic Web" (click for open access full text), which aim to provide various putative ways forward towards improved reproducibility, understandability and verifiability of computer-aided research.

-Historically, something of a divide has developed between the metadata rich datasets and approaches in the word of Semantic Web and Linked Data, and the Big Data field in particular, which has been at least initially mostly focused on large scale unstructured datasets.
+Historically, something of a divide has developed between the metadata rich datasets and approaches in the world of Semantic Web/Ontologies/Linked Data, versus in the Big Data field in particular, which has been at least initially mostly focused on large scale unstructured datasets.

 Even today’s focus on data science and development of predictive models using technologies like deep learning, is to a large extent focusing on data sets with a relatively non-complex structure (2D-images), and not so much on merging knowledge stored in opaque deep learning models with explicit knowledge stored in ontologies and knowledge bases of different kinds.

-Personally, I think that it is in particular the reasoning capabilities around linked and semantic data that needs further development.
+Personally, I think it is particularly the reasoning capabilities around linked/semantic data, that need further development.
 Based on very positive experience of using SWI-Prolog to implement lookup methods in cheminformatics, I am personally a strong believer in using logic programming approaches as a very practical approach to implement extremely intelligent reasoning systems that can still be easy to understand.

 At the Linked Data Sweden symposium in Uppsala in April 2018, I presented these ideas and suggested that SWI-Prolog in particular might be a suitable integration platform for what we could call linked data science, or linked big data science (slides and video for the presentation here).